 Our guide will share knowledge about local culture, sites we visit and local customs.

 Your guide will advocate low-impact travel and raise the participants’ awareness of local wildlife.

 We abide by laws and regulations concerning travel in free nature and cultural landscape.

 We seek to minimize waste, and choose products and packaging with long life spans.

 Reservations, questions or inquiries

-Family friendly: Yes, suitable for kids aged 9 and above.
+Family friendly: Yes, for kids over eight years old.